Last revised: July 2019

 - The amount actually spent to provide a residence

-- Benefits calculations (retirement plan contributions and LTD/Life premiums) are based on total Salary + Housing.
+Benefits calculations (retirement plan contributions and LTD/Life premiums) are based on total Salary, inclusive of a Housing Allowance.

 The staff of the UUA Office of Church Staff Finances are are not certified tax or legal professionals.
 While we understand the above information to be correct, we encourage congregations to seek the services of their own experts in dealing with individual circumstances and unusual cases.